rayhanur-rahman/resumewebsitebuilder/Design.md

 ### Subflow
 - [S1] Bot asks user if "Do you want to deploy the given files in ``github.io.?`` or do you want a zip folder containing the files?"
 - [S2] The user replies ``github.io``.
-- [S3] The bot requires the github token from the user for authentication, and then it warns the user of the repo naming conventions.
+- [S3] The bot requires the github token from the user for authentication, and then it warns the user of the repo naming conventions(there must not be a repo of the same name or else the bot will fail to open a new repo).
 Then it pushes the files into a github repo.
 - [S4] The bot provides the link of the github repo and the homepage to the user.

 ### Alternate Flow